ncpr1996/blogs_backup/cluf9u8u8000108lbba4meawp.md

 * `Chmod` stands for "change mode."

-* It refers to altering the access permissions of a file.
+* It refers to changing a file's access permissions.

-* These permissions, together called the file's security "mode," are shown using nine characters.
+* The combination of these permissions is known as the file's security "mode," and it is shown in nine characters.

-* For instance, if you wish to grant "read and write" permission to all users ("others") for the file "file\_name\_1.txt" .
+* For example, let's say you want to allow all users ("others") to "read and write" the file "file\_name\_1.txt".

     * **Syntax :**`chmod o+rw file_name_1.txt`